Sagarika-Singh-99/Medical_chatbot_CAG-RAG/README.md

 | **1 Memory**       | 0.852                  | 10.23                 |
 | **2 Memory**       | 🔴 **0.84727**         | 🟢 **8.69**           |

+- Memory context improves fluency but does not consistently enhance semantic accuracy.

 ## Running the Project